DogeProtocol/go-dp/consensus/proofofstake/README.md

 4) You should complete the steps below to indicate that you want to become a Genesis validator, before 28th Dec 2023, 12:59:59 PM UTC.

    > [WARNING]
-   > If register to become a Genesis Validator, but do not run the validator node, you will loose coins due to slashings from the proof-of-stake consensus mechanism!
+   > If you register to become a Genesis Validator, but do not run the validator node, you will loose coins due to slashings from the proof-of-stake consensus mechanism!

 ## How to become a Genesis Validator for Doge Protocol mainnet?